aaron13100/404solution/README.md

 ## Changelog ##

+## Version 2.15.1 (March 24, 2019) ##
+* Improvement: Include more log information for trying to solve an issue for a developer feedback participant.
+* Improvement: Performance improvements when an unrecognized 404 is captured (speed, memory).

 ## Version 2.15.0 (March 23, 2019) ##
 * Feature: Automatically update the plugin when a new minor version is released (major versions are still manual).
 * Improvement: Only include links in the permalink cache that will actually be used.